HSAnet/hsanet.github.io/_posts/2015-10-21-ietf-broadcast-revisited.md

 In order to address this problem, we will use a piece of software that securely hashes MAC addresses and IP addresses before we start our analysis.
 In addition, it will tokenize protocol fields that might contain hostnames and hash the resulting tokens securely as well.
-This make analysis more difficult, a lot of information is lost, but the experiment is still interesting enough to go ahead with it.
+This makes analysis more difficult, a lot of information is lost, but the experiment is still interesting enough to go ahead with it.